Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 3. The driver jump table
 4. The driver code itself

-And optionally, if the driver spawns across more than one 16K bank, for each additional 16K block:
+And optionally, if the driver spans across more than one 16K bank, for each additional 16K block:

 5. 256 dummy bytes.
 6. The additional driver code or data.